-Lengthening your fuse.
-A simple guide to anger management
+Lengthening your fuse: a simple guide to anger management

-For example, if someone steps on your foot on a bus and you think 'they did that on purpose, they want to pick a fight' the resultant feeling may well be anger; however if, in the same situation, you think 'they must have lost their balance, someone may have bumped into them' the resultant feeling may not be anger, but sympathy or simply indifference.
-If we can spend time questioning our perception of our trigger, we give ourselves more time to pick an appropriate ans helpful response.
+For example, if someone steps on your foot on a bus and you think 'they did that on purpose, they want to pick a fight.'
+The resultant feeling may well be anger.
+However if in the same situation, you think 'they must have lost their balance, someone may have bumped into them' the resultant feeling may not be anger, but sympathy or simply indifference.
+If we can spend time questioning our perception of our trigger, we give ourselves more time to pick an appropriate and helpful response.